Is Eucerin Good For Tattoos? Everything You Need To Know

 Which is better for tattoos – Aquaphor or Eucerin?

-Aquaphor is often recommended for the initial healing days due to its occlusive properties.
-These properties can help retain moisture and protect the wound from bacterial infection.
+It is generally recommended to use Aquaphor for tattoos in the initial healing days due to its occlusive properties.
+It can help retain moisture and protect the wound from bacterial infection.
 Eucerin is often suggested for regular moisturizing after the initial healing phase to retain the tattoo’s vibrancy.
 You can include one or both products as per your preference.
 However, consult your tattoo artist or dermatologist before using them.

 Which is better for tattoos – Eucerin or Cetaphil?